|BOINC in Retrospect||

 You can think of these factors as forming a huge, high-dimensional parameter space.
 A bug - a crash, or something not working - might happen only at a particular point in this space.
 We (me, Rom, Charlie) had only a few computers, so we were able to directly test only a tiny fraction of the parameter space.

 The main idea of a software release is that it should be as bug-free as possible.
-You do this by freezing development, doing testing, fixing bugs, then doing the release.
+You do this by freezing development, testing, fixing bugs, testing again, then doing the release.

 At first, our testing was cursory.
 We'd run the new version on our own computers for a day or two.
 If it worked, we'd announce it on an email list.
 If no one had reported any show-stopper bugs after a couple of weeks, we'd release it to the public.

 This didn't work; in several cases show-stopper bugs surfaced after the public release.
 Absence of bug reports doesn't mean absence of bugs.
 Often the bugs were in use cases - such as a first-time install of BOINC - that no one had looked at.